DarkEnergyScienceCollaboration/CS2.1/CS2.1.2/doc/proposed_galaxy_schema.rst

 | Barycentric_Dec   | degrees    | Truth          | ICRS.
 Defined according to |                                    |
 |                   | (decimal)  |                | the system's center of mass.|                                    |
 +-------------------+------------+----------------+-----------------------------+------------------------------------+

+Other quantities we might want to consider supporting:

+- Halo mass profile parameters
+- Distance from center of dark matter halo
+- Other characterizations of a galaxy's environment
+- Shear parameters (as defined/interpreted by PhoSim)